babashka/pod-babashka-malli/README.md

 ## Differences with malli

-- Function names in schemas must be quoted: `int?` => `'int?`
+- Function names in schemas must be quoted: `int?` => `'int?`.
+This is because arguments and return values to and from pods must be serializable.
 - The `humanize` function has the same signature as `validate`: instead of accepting an error object, it accepts a schema and input.
+The reason for this is that the output of `s/explain` is not serializable as transit yet.

 ## Example